Office of Graduate Studies and Research

 Through Sponsored Programs, we also serve the needs of all researchers at CSUMB, whether you are an undergraduate seeking a deeper education and hands-on experience, a graduate student engaged in thesis work, or a faculty member leading a research team or other creative endeavor.
 Our goal is to enhance your productivity as a scholar by facilitating and streamlining the administrative processes you may encounter involving research; external funding through grants and contracts; and regulatory compliance with respect to safety, ethics, and intellectual property (copyrights and patents).

-Dean's Choice for Outstanding Theses of Spring 2022!
+Dean's Choice for Outstanding Theses of Spring and Summer 2022!

 Matthew Kurkjian: The Mock IEP for Educator Training